namanlp/portfolio/src/content/posts/NIT-Kurukshetra Review/index.md

 ### Technical Societies

 There are many technical societies in college that are pretty active.
-They are different from technical socities because technical socities are more closely monitored by a faculty member and are more focused.
+They are different from cultural clubs because cultural clubs are more student managed and are more chill.
 Technical societies organise [TechSpardha](https://www.techspardha.in/), the technical fest while cultural club organises
 [Confluence](https://nitkkr.ac.in/confluence/), the cultural fest.